juju/docs/src/en/commands.md

    **Summary:**

-   shows information about the current or specified model
+   Shows information about the current or specified model.

    **Options:**